erSubhashThapa/100daysofcode/r1-log.md

   Here's the [Nutrient Report documentation](https://ndb.nal.usda.gov/ndb/doc/apilist/API-NUTRIENT-REPORT.md).

   Iron's nutrient id is 205.
-If you do a nutrient search for any nutrient and the paramter sort=c, to sort by nutrient content, you get two problems:
+If you do a nutrient search for any nutrient and the argument `sort=c`, to sort by nutrient content, you get two problems:

   - bunch of results, too many.
   - No standard weight: The results aren't organized by value per 100g.
 Instead it sorts it by value for other weights.
 Which makes comparisons hard.